SeventeenSierra/seventeen-sierra/content/pages/seventeensierra.md

   - type: ContactSection
     colors: colors-d
     title: Get a quote or set up a consultation
-    text: >-
+    text: >
-      We will notify you every time a shipment is heading to your neighborhood, and you could immediatly let us know if you want in or not
+      Have a question we can answer or a challenge we can help you solve?
+We’d love to connect!
+Send us a message and we’ll be in touch.
     form:
       type: FormBlock
       elementId: sign-up-form